geospace-code/h5fortran/README.md

 Uses Fortran 2008 `submodule` for clean, templatable structure.
 This thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read/write various types/ranks of data with a single command.

-Polymorphic API with read/write integer / real32/64:
+Polymorphic API with read/write for types integer, real32, real64 with rank:

-* scalar
+* scalar (0-D)
 * 1-D ..
-6-D
+7-D

 as well as character (string) variables and attributes.
-If you'd like higher-rank arrays, let us know via GitHub Issue.

 Tested on systems including